-Cars continue to dominate the collectible market where the appreciation in the value of classic vintage driving machines surpassed other categories like coins, art, and wine.
+Cars continue to dominate the collectable market, where the appreciation in the value of classic vintage driving machines surpassed other categories like coins, art, and wine.

-Investment in art requires a deep knowledge of the market where one cannot gain by just investing in products, without considering the pros and cons.
+Investment in art requires a deep knowledge of the market, which one cannot gain by investing in products without considering the pros and cons.

-There is no guarantee of appraisal but car and art both are tangible things to sell, which can gain in years, on the other hand:
+There is no guarantee of appraisal, but cars and art are both tangible things to sell, which can gain in years; on the other hand:

 Share market volatility,